Cola sloppy Joes are a quick, flavorful and easy dinner recipe. These sandwiches are made extra special with the zing of soda in the sauce!

 Feel free to use some flat soda if that’s what you have.
 A little bit from the bottom of a two liter will find bright new life as part of this yummy sauce.

-What is the difference between a sloppy Joe and a Maid Rite?
+What is the difference between Sloppy Joes and Maid Rites?

 Midwesterners take these things really seriously.
-I know I have had several comments on my Maid Rite recipe about whether or not that reader considers what I posted a proper Maid Rite.
+I know I have had several comments on my Maid Rites recipe about whether or not that reader considers what I posted a proper Maid Rite.

 Both sandwiches are loose meat sandwiches.
 They are made from ground beef that is cooked to a crumbly consistency instead of being formed into a patty like a hamburger.